Use of Select Agents and Potentially Hazardous Biological Materials Policy

 Anyone proposing to engage in an activity involving a Potentially Hazardous Biological Material must first check the Select Agent/ Toxin List and the Centers for Disease Control (CDC) / National Institutes of Health (NIH) publication Biosafety in Microbiological and Biomedical Laboratories to determine if the Agent or Toxin is a Select Agent or Pathogen.

 If the proposed work will include Select Agents, there are additional requirements that will need to be met before approval will be granted.
-Requirements for approval include registration, background checks, and written protocols that address biosafety and containment, security, and incident response.
-Because of the many governmental requirements involved, the review process must be instituted well in advance of the proposed activity.
+Requirements for approval include registration, background checks, and written research protocols that address biosafety and containment, security, and incident response.
 Contact the Biosafety Officer within ORS to initiate the review process.
 Proposed use of materials deemed to be exempt under the regulations due to low quantities still must be reviewed and approved by the IBC prior to engaging in the activity to confirm safety measures are in place and that the use is truly exempt.
 Note also that any Select Agent discovered in any patient or other specimen must be reported to ORS immediately.

-As Select Agents pose a risk under Occupational Health and Safety Administration (OSHA) regulations, Risk Management must be made aware of the use and storage of Select Agents on campus.
-Once the IBC and the Associate Vice Provost for Research Integrity and Compliance have approved the protocol involving the use of Select Agents, ORS will notify Environmental Health & Safety of the intended use.
+Since Select Agents pose a risk under Occupational Health and Safety Administration (OSHA) regulations, the Associate Provost for Research Integrity and Compliance needs to be informed about their use and storage on campus.
+The Associate Provost for Research Integrity and Compliance will notify other GW offices, as appropriate and other institutional approvals will be obtained as required.
+Once approval from the IBC involving the use of Select Agents is obtained, ORS will notify Environmental Health & Safety of the intended use.

-An individual who willfully or negligently violates this policy, federal, or state rules and regulations governing the use of Select Agents or Potentially Hazardous Biological Materials may have their approval use suspended or revoked by the Biosafety Officer pending review by the Associate Vice Provost for Research Integrity and Compliance.
+An individual who willfully or negligently violates this policy, federal, or state rules and regulations governing the use of Select Agents or Potentially Hazardous Biological Materials may have their approval and/or privileges to conduct research suspended or revoked pending review by the IBC, Associate Vice Provost for Research Integrity and Compliance, and any other institutional officials as appropriate.

 Usage